Monarchism in Mexico: Monarchism and Mexican independence

 After his coronation, Iturbide alienated his supporters when in the struggles between congress and the crown, it became clearer that Iturbide wanted to totally dominate the legislature, betraying the ideal of a constitutional monarchy.
 The Emperor shut congress down and replaced it with a smaller body of loyal deputies.
 Iturbide's pretext for closing the legislature had been that congress had accomplished nothing in the eight months it had been in session, work on a constitution had not begun despite that being the main purpose for its convocation, and that the matters of justice and finance had been completely neglected.
 Nonetheless the emperor himself was unable to bring order into the finances of the nation, and the military began to grumble at their lack of pay.
 The military turned against Iturbide, and unable to defeat the insurrection, Iturbide reassembled congress, and offered his abdication in April, 1823 being exiled from the nation shortly after.
 When he attempted to return in 1824, Iturbide was captured and executed.

 In 1828, Spain attempted to reconquer Mexico, and the conservative paper El Sol pondered the Bourbonist cause, ultimately arguing that it was futile to join the Spaniards when popular opinion against Bourbon rule was overwhelming, and so it urged all its readers to unite patriotically against the Spanish intervention.

-In 1835, Spain's queen regent Maria Christina of the Two Sicilies recognized the independence of Mexico in return for Mexico assuming the debt contracted by the Spanish colonial government as propia y nacional ("[their] own and national"), leaving both countries "free and without any responsibility".
+In 1835, Spain's queen regent Maria Christina of the Two Sicilies recognized the independence of Mexico in return for Mexico assuming the debt contracted by the Spanish colonial government as propia y nacional ("[their] own and national"), leaving both countries "free and without any responsibility" to each other.
 In 1847 Mexico agreed to create a special debt-payment fund to settle this debt, turning it into foreign debt.
-This was the origin of the 1861 debt claim that justified the Convention of London and the Second French Intervention in Mexico.
+This was the origin of the 1861 debt claim that justified the Convention of London and the Second French intervention in Mexico.